-Cape Charles provides metered public water service to approximately 1,096 connections for residential, industrial, commercial, and municipal uses.
-Residential use represents the largest single use accounting for approximately 75% of total groundwater withdrawn in 2007.
-Residential use is broken down into single family (71.9%), condominiums (1.2%) and mixed use (1.9%).
-The mixed use category represents a mix of residential and commercial properties that have one meter for multiple units.
-The water use rate per connection for the residential and mixed use properties ranges from 95 to 115 gpd/ERC.
+Cape Charles provides metered public water service to approximately 1,100 connections for residential, industrial, commercial and municipal uses, equating to approximately 1,245 ERCs.
+Residential use represents the largest single use accounting for about 75% of total groundwater withdrawn in 2007.
+Residential use is broken down into single family homes (71.9%), condominiums (1.2%) and mixed use (1.9%).
+The mixed use category consists of properties having both residential and commercial uses supplied by one meter.
+The water use rate for the residential and mixed use properties ranged from 95 to115 gpd/ERC in 2007

-Commercial and industrial water use represented 10.5% of total withdrawals in 2007.
-There are approximately 86 active commercial and industrial connections in Cape Charles.
-Only 10 commercial connections use more than 500 gpd on an annual average basis, and only two commercial facilities use more than 1,000 gpd.
-The Village Cabana restaurant is located at the Bay Creek Marina Resort and has seating capacity for 150, and averaged 1,188 gpd water use in 2007.
-T&W Block is a ready-mix concrete and aggregate supplier and averaged 1,036 gpd water use in 2007.
-The Laundry Basket averaged 1,758 gpd; however, this facility utilizes its own well for water supply, which is metered for sewerage charges.
-Municipal water use includes water for public buildings such as the municipal building and the water and wastewater treatment plants.
+Commercial and industrial use represented 10.5% of total withdrawals in 2007.
+There were approximately 86 commercial and industrial customers.
+Only 10 of these customers used more than 500 gpd on an annual average basis, and only two used more than 1,000 gpd.
+The restaurant at the Bay Creek Resort Marina has a seating capacity of 150 and averaged 1,188 gpd in 2007.
+The T&W Block ready-mix concrete and aggregate supplier averaged 1,036 gpd in 2007.
+T&W Block has since ceased operations.
+The Laundry Basket laundromat averaged 1,758 gpd; however, this business utilizes its own well for water supply and is metered for sewer use charges only.
+Municipal use includes water for public buildings such as the Municipal Building, the Town Harbor, and the water and wastewater treatment plants.

-Backwash water is calculated and represents the water used to backwash the filters at the water treatment plant.
+Backwash water is the water used to backwash the filters at the Water Treatment Plant.
 Unaccounted-for water is estimated by subtracting backwash and metered sales from the metered total withdrawals.
-Unaccounted-for water includes estimated unmetered uses, such as fire fighting, flushing pipes, fire protection, and water used by VDOT for stormwater flushing and street cleaning, as well as actual physical losses from leaky pipes, illegal hookups, and faulty or broken meters.
+Unaccounted-for water includes un-metered uses such as fire protection and fighting, distribution system flushing, storm-water system flushing and street cleaning by VDOT, as well as actual losses from leaky pipes, illegal hookups, and faulty or broken meters.
 Table 5.2 presents the water production and metered sales for 2007.